gaelkt/Biconvex/README.md

 - -- **Varying lambda** : When lamda increases, the blur spot becomes bigger.

+- -- **Correction** : Defocus can be corrected with algorithms.

 - -- **Advantages Limitations of classical deconvolution filtering**:
-The problem is formulated as an inverse filtering problem, where a blurred image is modeled as the result of the convolution with blur kernels, either spatially invariant or spatially varying.
+1. The problem is formulated as an inverse filtering problem, where a blurred image is modeled as the result of the convolution with blur kernels, either spatially invariant or spatially varying.

-Some approaches assume that the blur kernel is known, and adopt classical image deconvolution algorithms such as Lucy-Richardson, or Wiener deconvolution.
+2. Some approaches assume that the blur kernel is known, and adopt classical image deconvolution algorithms such as Lucy-Richardson, or Wiener deconvolution.
-More realistically the blur kernel is unknown and has to be estimated with the sharp image, which it is not always easy.
+More realistically the blur kernel is unknown and has to be estimated with the sharp image.

-They do not work very well in some scenario such as strong blur.
+3. They show good performances in some cases but they do not work very well in some scenario such as strong blur.

+4. They do not require large training data or sophisticated hardware such as GPU.

+5. They can easy work in real time with little effort

 - -- **Advantages Limitations of NN**: